drakkar-lig/walt-python-packages/client/walt/client/doc/md/image-from-scratch.md

 For example, a `rpi-b-plus` node sending a TFTP request for file `/start.uboot` will actually get file `[image_root]/boot/rpi-b-plus/start.uboot`.

 As a result, the image should provide a directory `/boot/<node_model>` for each node model handled.
 This directory should contain the second-stage boot script and resources needed by this script (kernel, maybe an initrd, maybe a device tree blob, etc.), or symbolic links if these resources are stored elsewhere in the image.

+For detailed information of the node bootup procedure, see [`walt help show node-bootup`](node-bootup.md).

 ### 5- kernel features